sagol-python-for-neuroscientists/textbook-public/assignment5/README.md

 	Returns
 	-------
-	df : pd.DataFrame
+	pd.DataFrame
         A DataFrame with a MultiIndex containing the gender and whether the subject is above 40 years of age, and the average score in each of the five questions.
     """
     ```

     [Average per group - result of `correlate_gender_age`](avg_per_group.png)